-Siliguri has long been known as a hill station of significant repute in the Indian state of West Bengal and has over the years developed into a self sustained township with loads of tourist value to offer.
+Siliguri has long been known as a hill station of significant repute in the Indian state of West Bengal and has, over the years, developed into a self-sustained township with loads of tourist value to offer.

-Siliguri also forms a base for various other tourist destinations in the North of the state and makes for a great place from which to see these small townships, being just a few hours away from Siliguri.
+Siliguri also forms a base for various other tourist destinations in the north of the state and makes for a great place from which to see these small townships, being just a few hours away from Siliguri.

-Festivities and Carnivals
+Festivities And Carnivals

 One must not miss the signature momos (dumplings) made with chicken, beef, pork or vegetables.
-Authentic north east indian tea is also in the offering and makes for a perfect afternoon beverage especially in the monsoons and the winters.
+Authentic Northeast Indian tea is also in the offering and makes for a perfect afternoon beverage, especially in the monsoons and the winters.

 Mall culture has made its way to Siliguri of late with Cosmos and Orbit being 2 of the most talked about places.
 These malls feature a full-fledged multiplex facility that screens all the latest Hollywood and Bollywood movies.
 The city also features a fully functional technology park.

 The best way to get around Siliguri is by rickshaw and a fun way is by hiring a bicycle!
-One must be careful with rickshaws since meters are misused and fares are hiked.
+One must be careful with rickshaws since metres are misused and fares are hiked.
 Local buses are also a good way to get around but may get a little crowded.

 The best time to visit Siliguri is during the winters.